Skip to main content

 > Connection Modes

-LAN, USB/ADB, and Cloudflare Tunnel -- how Morpheus connects your devices.
+LAN, USB/ADB, and peer-to-peer WebRTC — how Morpheus connects your devices.

 LAN (Local Network)